 - And “It’s not what you know, it’s who you know.”

 To spice things up, every now and then throw in an angry reference to “The man.”

 5) Market Yourself to the Faceless Masses Using Traditional Big Media

-Bonus tip: Never answer your email from fans, and rarely — if ever — log into your Facebook or Twitter accounts.
+Bonus tip: Never answer email from fans, and rarely — if ever — log into your social media accounts.
 Better yet, don’t even start these accounts!

 6) Promote Yourself Sporadically and Only When It’s Urgent